msmonicaking/Budget/README.txt

 Welcome to BudGET an open source budgeting software.

-Created by: Martin, Chris, Monica and Younes
+Created by: Martin Huyhn, Chris Sumali, Monica King and Younes Lahrichi